-Powerful, persistent, and pervasive White racism toward Black and African Americans - built into the structures of American government at the Constitutional Convention - has been perpetuated throughout history by negative media stereotypes.
+Powerful, persistent, and pervasive White racism toward Black Americans - built into the structures of American government at the Constitutional Convention - has been perpetuated throughout history by negative media stereotypes.

 The following activities ask you to analyze media representation of Black and African Americans to uncover stereotypes and, in response, design media that affirm and celebrate Black lives and culture.

 Suggested Learning Activities